knutnergaard/smufolib/docs/user_guide.rst

 ================

-The :class:`.Smufl` class provides a SMuFL-aware interface to the font, enabling glyph access and manipulation by canonical SMuFL names, [#]_ using familiar dictionary operations:
+The :class:`.Smufl` class provides a SMuFL-aware interface to the font, enabling glyph access and manipulation by canonical SMuFL names, [#]_ using familiar dictionary operations.

 To insert the glyph U+E000 (*brace*):